 In accordance with PAGCOR memorandum, bingo operation was temporarily suspended since March 13, 2020.
-As of the date of this report, the Group has not yet resumed its bingo operations.
+As of report date, the Group has resumed its bingo operations on a limited capacity.

 c.
 Junket Agreement granted to TSLC

 On May 16, 2016, TSLC was granted by PAGCOR the authority to bring in pre-registered foreign players to play in designated junket gaming areas in Winford Hotel and Casino with an initial four (4) junket gaming tables.
 Operation of gaming tables in excess of the initial four junket gaming tables shall be subject to PAGCOR's approval.
 The agreement is effective for a period of three years, commencing on day 1 of the gaming operation at the junket area but not later than six months from the date of the agreement.